RegestaItalia/trm-client/docs/setup.md

 - Download the RFC SDK from the SAP® Support Portal (follow the updated link of the note in [this section](https://support.sap.com/en/product/connectors/nwrfcsdk.html?anchorId=section_1291717368))

-> **TRM DOESN'T PROVIDE THE REQUIRED SDK, IT CAN AND SHOULD ONLY BE DOWNLOADED FROM OFFICIAL SOURCES**
+> **TRM DOESN'T PROVIDE THE REQUIRED SDK, IT CAN BE DOWNLOADED FROM OFFICIAL SOURCES**

 - On Windows
     - Create the folder `C:\nwrfcsdk`